Change Data Capture (CDC)

 Storage TOAST

 DeltaStream follows the Debezium default behavior when generating CDC events containing TOASTed fields.
-If the TOASTed field is unchanged, then the value in the CDC event will be replaced with __debezium_unavailable_value.
+If the TOASTed field is unchanged, then the value in the CDC event is replaced with __debezium_unavailable_value.

 How to Create a CDC Pipeline